 Prevalence and Success Rate of Long-Distance Relationship

-On average, long-distance relationships have a success rate or 58% to 60% based on recent studies.
+On average, long-distance relationships have a success rate of 58% to 60% based on recent studies.
 The new survey, by the company KIIROO, took into consideration the burdens of keeping things exciting while apart and whether the relationships can battle against the challenge of distance.
-It revealed that only 60% can actually do.
+It revealed that only 60% can actually do it.

 The average time that passes before a long-distance relationship breaks apart is 4.5 – 5 months.
 40% of all couples who are in a long-distance relationship eventually break up.
-The leading cause is due to unplanned changes which accounts to 70%.
+The leading cause is due to unplanned changes which account for 70%.

 This is when the couple doesn’t plan or create changes in their relationship.
 Every couple who are apart must find a way to create adjustments in order for their relationship to survive.